ISSOtm/gb-open-world/README.md

 Yes, again.

+## Building

 (Note: for the time being, to build this repo, you should comment out all `ld b, b` blocks in `src/gb-vwf/vwf.asm`.
 I can't commit this *yet*, I'll see to changing it later.)

+A Rust compiler is required for the map conversion script.

 ## Goal